wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/6-manage-device-experience-after-deployment.md

 ### Active hours

-Active hours are defined as when the device is in use by a user.
 By default, we avoid restarting devices during active hours to minimize disturbance to users.

 #### Intelligent active hours